gitter-badger/zglog-adapter/README.md

 2. log
 3. find

+> **Note**
+>
+> advance functions will be included after a while, this will give you the overview  for >[enoa-client](https://github.com/Emallates/enoa-client) adapters and the functions related to the specific service.
+>
+>

 ## Issues or Suggestions
-As zglog-adapter is just an experimantal adapter for [enoa-client](https://github.com/Emallates/enoa-client), anybody who can build or contribute a better one is welcome.
+As zglog-adapter is just an experimantal adapter for [enoa-client](https://github.com/Emallates/enoa-client), anybody who can build or contribute is welcome.

 ## License